List of Rajasthan Royals records: Hat-tricks

 Five players have taken hat-tricks in the IPL for Rajasthan.
 Ajit Chandila was the first to do so, taking his hat-trick against Pune Warriors India in 2012.
-The other bowlers to take a hat-trick for the side are Pravin Tambe and Shane Watson in 2014, Shreyas Gopal in 2019, and Yuzvendra Chahal in 2022.
+The other bowlers to take a hat-trick for the team are Pravin Tambe and Shane Watson in 2014, Shreyas Gopal in 2019, and Yuzvendra Chahal in 2022.

 Individual wicket-keeping records

 Heinrich Klaasen and Sanju Samson have both taken four dismissals in an innings for the team, Klaasen in 2018 against Royal Challengers Bengaluru and Samson in 2020 against Chennai Super Kings.

-Sanju Samson took 16 dismissals for the side in 2022 and 11 in 2021.
-The only other wicket-keeper to reach double figures in a season for the side is Jos Buttler who took ten dismissals in 2018.
+Sanju Samson took 16 dismissals for the team in 2022 and 11 in 2021.
+The only other wicket-keeper to reach double figures in a season for the team is Jos Buttler who took ten dismissals in 2018.